omaas315/match_student_code/student_code/002_SplinedVoronoiPlanner/splined_voronoi_scripts/README.md

 creates plot for example splining and optimizing process
 - sparsing_example_from_bag: creates plot for exaple sparse path
 - splining_exmple_from_bag: creates plot for example splined and optimized path

+## single_formation_path.py
+analyzes single path as example for planning success
+- plots path of two robots of formation with 1m radius
+- plot distance of formation center to obstacles to show collision avoidance
+- plot orientation and anglular velocities of robots to show path is feasible with nonholonomic robots